If you can increase sales without hiring more staff, you can do more to protect cash flow than most cost-cutting measures

-AP: "When it comes to training, it's important to take individual needs into account, so a training needs analysis should be undertaken, either formally or informally.
+AP: "When it comes to training, it's important to take individual needs into account.
+A training needs analysis should be undertaken - either formally or informally.
 Most companies fail to do this, content to meander along in the hope that the individuals will somehow figure it out on their own.

 "But there are many areas to assess, such as winning new business, tenacity, determination, relationship-building skills, flexibility, questioning, closing deals, confidence and self-motivation.
 Trainers need to know what the individual needs of the salespeople are so they can deliver techniques that can have a personal stamp put on them - it's important for salespeople to sell in a way that is in keeping with their personality."

 Should you reinforce training with performance targets and incentive schemes?

 AP: "If you're dealing with full-time salespeople then targets are important - otherwise they'll lose motivation.
 These have to be realistic, however, and it's important to involve the sales team in setting them.

 "If you offer incentives, they have to be inclusive - a one-size-fits-all approach often doesn't work.
 A trip to Barbados for your most successful salesperson can actually demotivate other team members.
 It's better to set goals and decide incentives on an individual basis."

 How else can you improve sales performance?